danzid2003/danzid2003.github.io/README.md

 # DJango1
-So this is my first django online shop app/website With admin privileges and all but still hoping get better.
+So this is my first django online shop app/website with admin privileges and all but still hoping to get better.
 Pls comment if you see any issues